vincentclaes/emoji-predictor/README.md

 ## CLIP

+> Note: I used a Sagemaker Notebook.
+On Sagemaker Studio the clip client could not find the clip server.
+No idea what was going wrong.

 Clip was really easy to work with thanks to jina.ai's clip as a service: https://github.com/jina-ai/clip-as-service

 1) You download the CLIP model